tanaysarkar0408/Agent4AE/README.md

 ### Create a Text Layer
 Prompt:
 ```
-Create a text layer with text Hello
+Create a text layer with text 'Hello'
 ```

 ## Development Notes